KMito94/MySQL_Project-1/README.md

 The project uses Mysql to do an Exploratory Data Analysis of a sales dataset

 **Introduction **
 The following is an Exploratory Data Analysis (EDA) of sales data using MySQL.
-The aim of the analysis is to retrieve some insights about the data set so that business owners can advise them on the best strategies to implement to improve sales and customer service in their enterprises.
+The aim of the analysis is to retrieve some insights about the data set so that we can advise business owners  the best strategies to implement to improve sales and customer service in their enterprises.
 **Creation Of Database and Sales Table**
 First, we create a database and a table where the data is to be stored.
 After the table is creating the dataset downloaded from Kaggle is then import into MySQL table for exploration.
 	CREATE database MySQL_ProjectP1;